johnwcowan/r7rs-spec/spec/r7rs.md

     ((\hyperi{datum} \dotsfoo) => \hyper{expression})%

-The last clause can be an "else clause," which has one of the forms
+The last clause can be an “else clause,” which has one of the forms

     (else \hyperi{expression} \hyperii{expression} \dotsfoo)